JJ Lehto: Early career

-Like many racing drivers Lehto began in karts at age 8, winning numerous events, before graduating to Formula Ford at the early age of 15.
+Like many racing drivers, Lehto began in karts at the age of eight, winning numerous events, before graduating to Formula Ford at the early age of 15.
 A switch to single seaters saw him dominate the Scandinavian Formula Ford.
 He then won the British and European Formula 2000 championship in 1987 and went on to win the coveted British Formula 3 title in 1988, driving for Pacific Racing.
-In 1989 Lehto drove in Formula 3000, again for Pacific Racing.
+In 1989, Lehto drove in Formula 3000, again for Pacific Racing.
 The season was not successful and he failed to score any podium finishes.
 He did not participate in the last race which was held in Dijon-Prenois.
 He was a protégé of Finnish 1982 Formula One World Champion Keke Rosberg, who first suggested that Jyrki Järvilehto should abbreviate his name to the more manageable JJ Lehto.

 Formula One career

-In 1989 Lehto tested for Ferrari before making his Formula One debut for the Onyx team as a late-season replacement for Bertrand Gachot.
+In 1989, Lehto tested for Ferrari before making his Formula One debut for the Onyx team as a late-season replacement for Bertrand Gachot.
 Though he failed to prequalify for his first race at Estoril he impressed with his speed in the tough sessions and made his first start in the following meeting.
-In the wet season finale at Adelaide he ran as high as 5th before retiring with waterlogged electrics.
-Over the summer Onyx were sold to Swiss racer turned businessman Peter Monteverdi.
+In the wet season finale at Adelaide, he ran as high as fifth before retiring with waterlogged electrics.
+Over the summer, Onyx were sold to Swiss racer turned businessman Peter Monteverdi.
 Lehto, marked by many as a star of the future, was paired with Gregor Foitek but financial difficulties hampered his season, leading to the team's withdrawal after the Hungarian Grand Prix (one of five events the Finn failed to qualify for – though he had been hindered by the team's poor preparation, including a driveshaft being fitted the wrong way around for several meetings, and favouritism towards Foitek, whose father was involved with the buyout).

-For 1991 he was signed by the ambitious Scuderia Italia team, financed by Beppe Lucchini with a Dallara chassis, Judd V10 engines and Emanuele Pirro in the second car.
-Due to poor results in 1990 the cars had to prequalify but soon established themselves as decent midfield runners.
-In the wet San Marino Grand Prix Lehto impressed by lasting in a race of attrition to finish 3rd, scoring his first F1 points.
+For 1991, Lehto was signed by the ambitious Scuderia Italia team, financed by Beppe Lucchini with a Dallara chassis, Judd V10 engines and Emanuele Pirro in the second car.
+Due to poor results in 1990, the cars had to prequalify but soon established themselves as decent midfield runners.
+In the wet San Marino Grand Prix, Lehto impressed by lasting in a race of attrition to finish third, scoring his first F1 points.
 He impressed elsewhere but did not score again through poor reliability and bad luck (only finishing on four other occasions).
 He stayed with the team in 1992, now paired with Pierluigi Martini and using Ferrari V12 engines but the new Dallara B192 chassis had severe handling problems.
-Lehto's best result was 7th at Spa, his worst a failure to qualify at the Hungaroring.
+Lehto's best result was seventh at Spa, his worst a failure to qualify at the Hungaroring.